 - Country information

-- Related publication on tax burden on labour income
+- Related working papers and other publications on tax burden on labour income

 Non-tax compulsory payments (4) began as a special feature within the 2009 Taxing Wages publication, and the tables below are updated on a yearly basis.

 3b.
 Other measures of tax burden on wage income

 Tables I.4 to I.6 show the tax burden on wage income for the period 2000-2013.
 These tables draw on the framework used in the OECD Taxing Wages 2014 publication, and users are referred to that publication for background information.

 - Marginal - Table I.4 (contains data up to and including 2013) & Average - Table I.5 (contains data up to and including 2013) central, sub-central and combined personal income tax rates at various wage levels for single individuals.
 They also report 'all-in' marginal and average personal tax rates, which include income tax and employee social security contributions, as well as total marginal and average personal 'tax wedges' which in addition include employer social security contributions.